micchyboy237/jet_python_modules/docs/hf_readmes/distilbert-base-nli-stsb-mean-tokens_README.md

 - [Stories](https://arxiv.org/abs/1806.02847) a dataset containing a subset of CommonCrawl data filtered to match the story-like style of Winograd schemas.

-Together theses datasets weight 160GB of text.
+Together these datasets weigh 160GB of text.

 ## Training procedure

 ### Preprocessing

 The texts are tokenized using a byte version of Byte-Pair Encoding (BPE) and a vocabulary size of 50,000.
-The inputs of the model take pieces of 512 contiguous token that may span over documents.
+The inputs of the model take pieces of 512 contiguous tokens that may span over documents.
 The beginning of a new document is marked with `<s>` and the end of one by `</s>`

 The details of the masking procedure for each sentence are the following:
 - 15% of the tokens are masked.
 - In 80% of the cases, the masked tokens are replaced by `<mask>`.
 - In 10% of the cases, the masked tokens are replaced by a random token (different) from the one they replace.
 - In the 10% remaining cases, the masked tokens are left as is.